David Bowie and the Beckenham Arts Lab

 MARY FINNIGAN’s Bristol home is warm and welcoming.
 Exotic rugs on the walls, a Buddhist prayer room, tea served in funky mugs decorated with a David Hockney landscape from one of his latest shows.

-Mary Finnigan’s Psychedelic Suburbia Interview Radio 4 Today Show
+Mary Finnigan’s Psychedelic Suburbia Interview on BBC Radio 4 Today Show

 ‘He had plenty of room for sentiment – he didn’t forget where he came from’